 - how we can speak and act from our Unitarian Universalist faith in our communities and at the national level for compassionate and comprehensive immigration reform in the United States.

-- the economic issues that push and pull immigrants and their families;
+- the economic & environmental issues that push and pull immigrants and their families;

 The cost is $470 per person and includes room & board, programming, and transportation from San Diego to Tijuana and back.